 Allicin has three characteristics that make it an important tool in natural wellness protocols.
 This includes benefits for simple at-home use as well as more complex cases treated clinically by practitioners.

-- Allicin exhibits strong anti-fungal, anti-bacterial, anti-parasitic and anti-viral properties.
-No single pharmaceutical drug has this same broad spectrum anti-microbial benefit.
+- Allicin is a natural antifungal, antibacterial, anti-parasitic and anti-viral substance.
+No single pharmaceutical drug has this same broad-spectrum anti-microbial benefit.
 (2)

 Allicin has even proven helpful in the fight against superbugs.
 It is sometimes deployed to treat MRSA when antibiotics fail.